survivejs/site/drafts/dll-interview.md

 ## What advice would you give to programmers getting into web development?

-I couldn't fit it reasonably in this block, so I put it into a repo on [awesome-advice][awesome-advice]
+I couldn't fit it reasonably in this block, so I put it into a repo on [awesome-advice](https://github.com/aretecode/awesome-advice)

 - **15 minute rule (proverbial)**
   - If you ask for help on a problem before doing at least 15 minutes of work researching, debugging, and defining your problem, you're doing the other person a disservice.